20klompr/xPro-V5/Rear_Panel.md

      - ```Pn:``` will report the ```XYZABC``` axis letters and also ```PDRHS``` (Probe,Door,Reset,Hold,Start)
      - You want to make sure no switches are reporting when the limit are not activated.

    If you see all switches reporting in the Pn: status when no switches are being activated something is inverted.
 The $5 setting inverts the switch reporting status. $5 can be either $5=0 or $5=1.
 Swap the $5 value if you are not seeing the correct status.
-Recheck the status of no switch activated and all switches individually activate.
-Do not move on the the next step until you are getting correct status.
+Recheck the status of no switch activated and all switches individually activate. **DO NOT move onto the the next step until you are getting the correct status**

 2. Axis Movement Directions
 The next thing to do is check that the axes move in the right direction.
 If you send it a move in the positive direction, does the axis move in the positive direction.
 Here is a sequence I like to use: